iliacomarov/ci-aws-cloudformation/README.md

 > VAULT_TOKEN (Display value in build log - Off)

-- template.json created for travis-ci and it works with parameters.json which generated from vars.sh
+- template.json created for travis-ci and it works with parameters.json which generates from vars.sh
-- template2.json created for manual creation stack through AWS web ui
+- template2.json created for manual creation stack through AWS web ui (with manual introduction of parameters)